 In the center of France, soupe au potiron is a favorite.
-In the fall, when pumpkins and potatos are harvested, this soup is featured on many traditional tables.
-The main ingredients are mixed with cream and topped with croutons or served with a freshly-baked baguette.
+In the fall, when pumpkins and potatoes are harvested, this soup is featured on many traditional tables.
+The main ingredients are mixed with cream and topped with croutons or served with a freshly baked baguette.

 Another seasonal favorite is soupe aux chataignes.
-Locally-grown chestnuts are mixed with potatos, leeks, and turnips to make a hearty, and yet sweet, winter soup.
+Locally grown chestnuts are mixed with potatoes, leeks, and turnips to make a hearty, and yet sweet, winter soup.
 While this French soup is more difficult to make because finding fresh chestnuts and peeling them can be tricky, it is a great recipe to try for a special occasion.

 Traditional French Foods: Main Courses

 Main courses in France often feature meat or fish.
 The more special the occasion, the more special the meat chosen.
 For example, a steak may be eaten any day of the week, but on a birthday or holiday, an ostrich or similarly exotic meat may find its way onto the table.
 Fish is most often served with a cream or butter sauce; all meals are usually accompanied by potatoes of some sort, and vegetables.